agshiv92/Company-Bankruptcy-Prediction/README.md

 In order to get the prediction from the deployed model, we are sending the data in json format.
 We are also using REST end point and primary key to get the prediction
 ![Image of Yaktocat](https://github.com/agshiv92/Company-Bankruptcy-Prediction/blob/main/17.JPG)
+We can check the response from the model received as output
 ![Image of Yaktocat](https://github.com/agshiv92/Company-Bankruptcy-Prediction/blob/main/18.JPG)

 ## Screen Recording